-The Congestion Management Process (CMP) adopted by the MPO is to serve as a practical tool for staff and decision-makers to identify and implement strategies that enhance the mobility of people and goods in the Lincoln metropolitan area.
-The CMP is to be supportive and folded into the overall metropolitan transportation planning process that includes the development and implementation of the Transportation Improvement Program (TIP) and the Long Range Transportation Plan (LRTP).
+The Congestion Management Process (CMP) serves as a practical tool for staff and decision-makers to identify and implement strategies that enhance the mobility of people and goods in the Lincoln metropolitan area.
+The CMP is a feature in the metropolitan transportation planning process that includes the development and implementation of the TIP and the LRTP.

-- The Congestion Management Process (CMP) for the Lincoln Metropolitan Area was completed in accordance with 23 CFR450.320 and adopted by the MPO, September 24, 2009. - The CMP was incorporated into the Long-Range Transportation Planning process to better define and prioritize system improvement projects. - The CMP was incorporated into the TIP project selection and prioritization process to identify projects for implementation and funding. - A Complete Streets Policy was adopted as an administrative regulation on September 12, 2013.
-This is to guide the implementation of projects that incorporate all modes into the design and construction of roadway projects within the Lincoln Metropolitan Planning Area.
+- The Congestion Management Process (CMP) for the Lincoln Metropolitan Area was completed in accordance with 23 CFR450.320. - The CMP was incorporated into the TIP project selection and prioritization process to identify projects for implementation and funding. - A Complete Streets Policy was adopted as an administrative regulation to guide the implementation of projects that incorporate all modes into the design of roadway projects. - The Traffic Management Master Plan, completed in December of 2015 which outlines the steps to maintain a safe and efficient transportation system.

-The MPO CMP process created a systematic process that provides information on transportation system performance to provide for effective management and operation of the transportation system and to alleviate congestion and enhance mobility.
+The CMP process is a systematic process that provides information on transportation system performance to provide for effective management and operation of the transportation system and to alleviate congestion and enhance mobility.
 The CMP includes the following elements.